 ACA Insurers Hurt

 Insurers such as Blue Cross and Blue Shield, Centene Corp.
-(NYSE:CNCB) and Molina Healthcare Inc. (NYSE:MOHC) that have been selling ACA policies will stand to lose healthy enrollees as rates increase.
+(NYSE:CNCA) and Molina Healthcare Inc. (NYSE:MOHC) that have been selling ACA policies will stand to lose healthy enrollees as rates increase.
 The loss of healthy buyers will cause rates to increase even more.

 Ultimately, some believe, this will create an unstable or super-expensive system filled with sick people, many of whom cannot afford to pay higher premiums for health insurance.
 The White House said it believes the move will "increase competition, increase choice and increase access to lower-cost, high-quality health care options."